commercetools/ui-kit/packages/components/fields/date-range-field/docs/description.md

-A controlled date input component for a date range.
+A controlled date input component for a date range, with validation states and a label.